JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

 ## Broadcasting

-In Julia, with broadcasting, we indicate mapping a function or an operation (which are the same in Julia) over an array (or any other iterable object) element by element.
-There is no speed gain in doing so, as it will be exactly equivalent to writing a for loop, but its conciseness may be useful sometimes.
-So the core idea in Julia is to write functions that take single values and use broadcasting when needed unless the functions must explicitly work on arrays (for example, to compute the mean of a series of values, perform matrix operations, vector multiplications, etc.).
+In Julia, broadcasting maps a function or an operation (which are the same in Julia) over an array (or any other iterable object) element by element.
+Since it is equivalent to writing a for loop, there is no speed gain, but its conciseness may be useful.
+Julia's core idea is to write functions that take single values as inputs and use broadcasting whenever needed.
+The exception is when a function must explicitly work on arrays such as sorting, computing means, or matrix operations.

-The broadcasting notation for operators consists of adding a dot `.` before the operator (for example, `.*`, `.+`, `./`)
+The broadcasting notation for operators consists of adding a dot `.` before the operator such as `.*`, `.+` or `./`).

 ```jldoctest broadcasting
 julia> a = [1,2,3] # column vector